Payloads approved for launch

 Infographic of payload permits and approvals to launch in New Zealand by country.
 Shown on a world map.
 The data is duplicated in page content.

-Payload owners by organisation type
+Permit holders by organisation type

 Infographic showing payload owners by type of organisation.
 Data from image duplicated in page content.

-149 payload permits have been issued to 103 different organisations, including:
+150 payload permits have been issued to 85 different organisations, including:

-• 59 commercial organisations
+• 57 commercial organisations

-• 17 for government organisations
+• 5 for government organisations

-• 25 for academic institutions
+• 22 for academic institutions

-• 2 for non-profit organisations
+• 1 for non-profit organisations

 Payload purposes

-Charts showing a breakdown of payloads by purposes..
+Charts showing a breakdown of payloads by purposes.
 Note that some payloads can have more than one purpose.

 Science

-• conducting space weather experiments
+• conduct space weather experiments,

 Technology demonstration